 Integration of livestock

 Grazing improves the function of soil biology and cycles and processes nutrients.
-We’re trying out grazing for the first time this year through a grazing agreement with a local livestock owner.
+We’re trying out grazing for the first time this year through a grazing agreement with local livestock farmers William and Sarah.

 Regenerative and organic farming practices share many principles with agroecology, which is a holistic approach to farming and food production that brings in wider considerations around culture, social values and social justice, knowledge and the circular economy.